LiberTEM/LiberTEM/docs/source/usage.rst

 .. _`usage documentation`:

-GUI Usage
+GUI usage
 =========

 .. include:: _single_node.rst

-Starting the LiberTEM Server
+Starting the LiberTEM server
 ----------------------------

 LiberTEM is based on a client-server architecture.
 To use the LiberTEM GUI, you need to